p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ```
    ![](Images/frontend-route.png)

-1. Run the following command to deploy and build each application with its required parameters:
+1. Run the following command to deploy and build the frontend application with its required parameters:

    ```shell
        az spring app deploy --name ${FRONTEND_APP} \